panadesign/panadesign/README.md

 - 👋 Hi, I’m @panadesign
 - 👀 I’m interested in music, videogame, photography and skateboard
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning JAVA

 <!---
 panadesign/panadesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.